Home Sq Ft Calculator

 - Calculate: Click the “Calculate” button to instantly determine the square footage.

-- For Irregular Shapes: Divide the space into smaller rectangular sections, calculate the square footage of each, and then add them together.
+- For Irregular Shapes: Divide the space into smaller rectangular sections, calculate sq ft of each, and then add them together.

 Tips for Accurate Measurements